mraggi/wineappdb-ratings/README.md

 However, if you do use them, consider donating to the good guys over at https://www.winehq.org for all their great work (at https://www.winehq.org/donate).

 # Usage
 First, make sure you have python3 and Beautiful Soup and lxml installed.
 They probably already come with your python3 installation.
+If not, type in something like `sudo pacman -S python3-lxml python3-beautifulsoup4` (or the corresponding thing with apt-get).

 We provide two tools and a third one that uses both to compare results:
 1. `winehqextract.py` downloads and prints games with different ratings.